wandrewkeech/gulp-pugitude/README.md

    a `pug` rendering error, if the user saves with a typo (or other syntax problems)
  - [ ] Follow-up on the declared deprecations in the `gulp` stack
- - [ ] Work on implementing the missing processing filters in `gulp-pug` that `pug` says it should be able to handle
  - [x] De-breakify this repo as it was, and come up with a conceivable way for other people to try the setup out